 As puppies, this big breed is a different story.
-Neapolitan Mastiff puppies are generally energetic and playful, but it’s up to you to know when enough is enough.
+Neapolitan mastiff puppies are generally energetic and playful, but it is up to you to know when enough is enough.
 Because their bones are so big, joints can be easily damaged.
-To prevent this, limit your puppy’s running and jumping activity and make sure they don’t climb up stairs too quickly.
-Keep an eye on them, especially in warm weather as they’re prone to overheating, and stop play before your pup gets too tired.
+To prevent this, limit your puppy’s running and jumping activity and make sure they do not climb up stairs too quickly.
+Keep an eye on them, especially in warm weather as they are prone to overheating, and stop play before your pup gets too tired.

-Training your Neapolitan Mastiff should begin as soon as possible, preferably during puppy-hood.
-As they get older, individuals can become stubborn and difficult to train, so it’s important to get on top of things at an early age.
+Training your Neapolitan mastiff should begin as soon as possible, preferably during puppyhood.
+As they get older, individuals can become stubborn and difficult to train, so it is important to get on top of things at an early age.

-Enormous, muscular, and wrinkly, the Neapolitan Mastiff seems like a challenge to keep clean.
+Enormous, muscular, and wrinkly, the Neapolitan mastiff seems like a challenge to keep clean.
 Weekly brushing will make things easier by keeping their coat clean and managing shedding.
 With regular brushing, you can keep baths on an as-needed basis.
-Just make sure to wipe their wrinkles down—and dry them completely afterwards—on a daily basis to remove any dirt or other unwanted debris.
+Just make sure to wipe their wrinkles down—and dry them completely—on a daily basis to remove any dirt or other unwanted debris.

-Regular nail trimming, ear cleaning, and teeth brushing will also enhance your Neapolitan Mastiff’s overall health and wellbeing.
-And don’t forget to keep a slobber rag handy!
+Regular nail trimming, ear cleaning, and teeth brushing will also enhance your Neapolitan mastiff’s overall health and wellbeing.
+And do not forget to keep a slobber rag handy.